CharlotteAneriksson/my-milestone2/README.md

 1. UX User Experience
     * My UX is made to be simple and easy to understand even for the youngest of children useing the App.
     * Photos are well thought out, they are there to create feelings and well thought out connections.
+      **bg1** <br />
-      1. **bg1** This is a laughing little happy boy.
+      This is a laughing little happy boy.
 He reminds med of laughter and loads laughter.
 Pure happienss, that kind that only a kid has.
+      **bg2** <br />
-      2. **bg2** Two friends, two sibblings are together reading a story.
+      Two friends, two sibblings are together reading a story.
 The picture reminds me of building relationships and trust.
+      **bg3** <br />
-      3. **bg3** Reminds me and my brothers kids of a cosy cabbin built with cushions and bedsheets hihi.
+      Reminds me and my brothers kids of a cosy cabbin built with cushions and bedsheets hihi.
 So cozy!
 2. Colors
     <p align="center">
       <img width="300" height="100" src="assets\colors\color1.jpg" alt="orange color">